Dual Pricing FAQs

 Q. Will customers understand dual pricing?

-• They understand one saves money
+• Paying with cash/ACH saves money

 • They choose their preferred payment method